Cover your face

 Always wear a mask on campus

-The Return to Campus and Facilities & HSE workgroups of the JHU 2020 Planning task force shared the following final report on June 12.
-Comments and questions can be shared via the JHU 2020 Planning feedback form.
+The JHU 2020 Planning task force shared the updated guidance document on Oct.
+28. Comments and questions can be shared via the JHU 2020 Planning feedback form.

 Johns Hopkins University is engaged in an intensive planning effort aimed at resuming on-campus activities to the greatest extent possible, as quickly as is prudent, in light of the ongoing COVID-19 pandemic.

-This Return to Campus Guide contains recommended health and safety protocols to put in place when the university begins its gradual, multiphase resumption of on-campus activities.
-It is intended to apply to all members of our university community—Johns Hopkins affiliates (faculty, staff, students, post-doctoral fellows, and trainees), as well as contractors, vendors, visitors and guests—while on campus or in university facilities.
+This Return to Campus Guidance details operational issues, health and safety guidance, expectations for use of campus facilities, and approaches for support of vulnerable persons as the university begins its gradual, multiphase resumption of on-campus activities.
+It also incorporates and expands screening and testing details that were previously described in other documents.
+It is intended to apply to all members of our university community—Johns Hopkins affiliates (faculty, staff, students, post-doctoral fellows, and trainees), as well as contractors, vendors, visitors, and guests—while on campus or in university facilities.
 We anticipate that these guidelines will evolve as the changing severity of the pandemic and our ability to respond to it allow us to move through the phases of our return-to-campus framework, subject to state and local regulations and our own public health assessment.
 The guidelines will be updated with community input in later phases of our response as we are able to increase the density and level of activity on campus.

-These guidelines are based on detailed recommendations and analysis from the Return to Campus workgroup, led by Heidi Conway, vice president for human resources, and Andrew Douglas, vice provost for faculty affairs, and the Facilities & HSE workgroup, led by Bob McLean, vice president for facilities and real estate.
-They also reflect valuable input from the Student Advisory Group, review by faculty experts in the Center for Health Security at the Bloomberg School of Public Health, and feedback from the many faculty, staff, and students who have participated in virtual town halls or submitted comments and questions about the planning process.
+These guidelines are based on detailed recommendations and analysis from numerous JHU 2020 Planning workgroups including Return to Campus, Health & Safety, Academic Programs, and Student Life.
+They also reflect valuable input from the Student Advisory Group, review by faculty experts in the Center for Health Security at the Bloomberg School of Public Health, the University Pandemic Academic Advisory Committee, and feedback from the many faculty, staff, and students who have participated in virtual town halls or submitted comments and questions about the planning process.

 Help us protect each other